Japan fishing communities alarmed over plan to release Fukushima water

 Although the government considered other options, most experts had expected it to eventually opt for release into the Pacific Ocean after the water is treated and diluted to within regulatory limits.

-Fishing communities and others suffering reputational harm from the release will be compensated, Tokyo Electric Power, owner of the Fukushima station, said.
+Fishing communities and others suffering reputational harm from the release will be compensated, Tokyo Electric Power (9501.T), owner of the Fukushima station, said.

 Catches from waters near the plant are tested for radiation, as the meltdown spread huge amounts of radioactive material over air, land and sea.